 Saturday, August 25, 2012 marked the 11th anniversary of the tragic death of singer Aaliyah, 22, who passed away along with eight other people on the night of August 25, 2001.
 Aaliyah was flying from the Bahamas to Florida after finishing her work on the music video “Rock the Boat,” a track off her third and final album, Aaliyah, when the plane crashed right after takeoff.
 Bahaman officials have still not determined the cause of the crash, but the plane was suspected to be over its weight restriction, and the pilot had a criminal record and was not licensed to fly the plane.
 An autopsy of the pilot revealed he had traces of cocaine and alcohol in his system.

-Aaliyah became a triple threat as she also modeled for Tommy Hilfiger and starred in the films Romeo Must Die alongside Jet Li, 49, and Queen of the Damned with Stuart Townsend, 39, which was released posthumously.
+Aaliyah became a triple threat as she also modeled for Tommy and starred in the films Romeo Must Die.
+Jet Li, 49, and Stuart Townsend, 39, which was released posthumously.
 She was also slated to appear in the two sequels to The Matrix.

 For all of her accomplishments, Aaliyah is perhaps best remembered for the tremendous impact her music had on people’s lives.
 Her influence is still present in current artists Timbaland and Elliot.
 “Tim and I were new producers,” Elliot told Rolling Stone.
 “From day one, she had that much faith in our music that she treated us like we already sold two million records, when we hadn’t sold anything yet.
 She really helped make us what we are today.” –Hal Sundt

 Get the most-revealing celebrity conversations with the uInterview podcast!